-(F) Pool in which New Residential also invested in related servicer advances, including the basic fee component of the related MSR as of December 31, 2013 (Note 6).
+- (C) Carrying Value represents the fair value of the pools or Recapture Agreements, as applicable. - (D) Excess MSR investments in which New Residential also invested in related servicer advances, including the basic fee component of the related MSR, as of December 31, 2014 (Note 6).